hsjobeki/nix-types/docs/src/specification/operators.md

 e.g. `{ foo :: Number; bar :: String }`

-> Important: This is a syntax rule!
+> Important: This is a required syntax rule!
+It terminates the type expression.
 >
 > Currently this is very inconsistent in nixpkgs.